dscvitc/hacktoberfest/.github/README.md

 ## Task Details
 ### 1. Create a file in the CodeContributors Folder and write a code to print "Hello World" in your favourite programming language.
-### 2. Add your full name in the contributors.md file
+### 2. Add your name and details in the contributors.md file